mohit6b/arbitrage-flashswaps/README.md

 main.rs is the simple rust implementation to interact with an Ethereum arbitrage smart contract using ethers-rs.

 ##### Setup
-1. Clone repo and go to backend folder: `cd backend`
+1. Clone repo and go to encoder folder: `cd encoder`
 2. Install dependencies: `cargo build`
 3. Set your Ethereum node URL and private key in .env
 4. Run: `cargo run`